 Talent Show – an end-of-year event that showcases the talents many students have been honing all year, and features students singing, playing musical instruments, delivering monologues, enacting skits or scenes, dancing, and doing gymnastics or acrobatics.

-Wellness in Schools- an organization funded by the PTA, through which we have chef Deborah (last name??), to provide healthier lunch options for our kids.
+Wellness in Schools- an organization funded by the PTA, through which we have chef Deborah Soffel, to provide healthier lunch options for our kids.
 Wellness also provides a coach to help the kids remain active and safe at recess.

-Woolly Pockets – vertical planters for flowers and plants throughout the school.
+Woolly Pockets – vertical planters for our PS3 garden located on the play yard.